Peter Paliatka

-Peter Paliatka (born 1952 in Handlová, Slovakia) is Slovak designer, sculptor and university pedagogue.
+Peter Paliatka (born 1952 in Handlová, Czechoslovakia) is Slovak designer, sculptor and university pedagogue.
 His works include designs in serial production (transportation, industrial and product design), interior design and sculptural realizations in architecture.

 Biography

-After high school where he studied Spišská Nová Ves (Furniture construction and interior) he studied "Tvarovanie výrobkov spotrebného priemyslu" at Vaclav Kautman's studio at AFAD Bratislava from 1972 - 78.
-After graduation and until 1993, he worked as a pedagogue at AFAD in Bratislava, first as an assistant of Vaclav Kautman, later Tibor Schotter (1980–84).
-In 1983 he spent one year on a study exchange in Italy.
-Since 1990, he was leading AFAD's Institute of Design.
+After high school, where he studied Spišská Nová Ves (furniture construction and interior), he studied "Tvarovanie výrobkov spotrebného priemyslu" at Vaclav Kautman's studio at the Academy of Fine Arts and Design, Bratislava (AFAD) from 1972 to 1978.

+After graduation and until 1993, he worked as a pedagogue at the AFAD, first as an assistant of Kautman, later Tibor Schotter (1980–84).
+In 1983, he spent one year on a study exchange in Italy.

+Since 1990, he was leading the AFAD's Institute of Design.
 1993 was the year of his successful habituation as a university lecturer.

-In 1995, Peter Paliatka co-founded SSUŠ - Private Secondary Art School in Bratislava, where he was active as a director and pedagogue until 1998.
+In 1995, Paliatka co-founded SSUŠ – Private Secondary Art School in Bratislava, where he was active as a director and pedagogue until 1998.

 Since 2000, he has been leading his studio at the Institute of Industrial Design at the Faculty of Architecture of the Slovak University of Technology in Bratislava, as the head of the department.